 Contemporary African-American Thought explores the intellectual contributions of prominent African-American writers and philosophers from the late twentieth century to the present.
 Through literary analysis, discussion, and participation in a class conference, students investigate the cultual, political, aesthetic, and philosophic dilemmas of the African Americans in the cotemporary age.
-1 6 11 Prerequisite: WRT 107 with a final
+1 c.u.
+Prerequisite: WRT 108 or WRT 109 with a final grade of C- or better.

-ENG 263 FANTASY LITERATURE
+ENG 263 FANTASY LITERATURE ■ Problem Solving & Critical Thinking Skills

 The course explores the world of fantasy created by writers of the most imaginative form of fiction.
 We will explore contemporary and classic novels and short works and our focus will be to differentiate this genre from others.
 Students will try out story-telling techniques and analyze underlying meanings of works..

-Prerequisite: WRT 107 with a final grade of C- or better.
+Prerequisite: WRT 108 or WRT 109 1 c.u. with a final grade of C- or better.